Take an international look at the key areas of corporate governance, and corporate and commercial law.

 You can use our living costs guide to help plan your budget.
 It covers additional costs that are not included in your tuition fee such as expenses for accommodation and study materials.

 You’ll work with world‐leading academics who’ll challenge you to think independently and excel in all that you do.
 Our approach to teaching will provide you with the knowledge, opportunities, and support you need to grow and succeed in a global workplace.
-Find out more about our approach to teaching and learning.

-You'll receive innovative, practical and relevant teaching integrating problem-based learning, simulations, student law firms.
+You'll receive innovative, practical and relevant teaching integrating problem-based learning, simulations, and student law firms.
 You'll also attend masterclasses from legal practitioners and academics.

-Alongside PBL you will also learn through a range of other resources including: seminars, written subject guides, and a variety of relevant material in our virtual learning environment.
+You will also learn through a range of other resources including: seminars, written subject guides, and a variety of relevant material in our virtual learning environment.

 Our beautiful green campus offers a student-friendly setting in which to live and study, within easy reach of the action in the city centre.
 It's easy to get around campus - everything is within walking or pedalling distance, or you can always use the fast and frequent bus service.